LaeLae9/SmartFit/README.md

 # SmartFit
-This is about how to build a professional product landing website, e.g. SmartFit using only HTML and CSS.
+TA clean, modern, and fully responsive product landing website built using only HTML and CSS — no JavaScript, no frameworks.
+Perfect for showcasing a fitness product or smart wearable like SmartFit.
+Inspired by modern fitness tech landing pages like Fitbit, Apple Watch, and SmartFit mockups.
+Designed with simplicity and elegance in mind.